 Construction of the Arc’teryx Cerium LT Hoody

 Arc’teryx is well known for its high-quality materials and construction.
 It’s no surprise to find that in the Cerium LT.
 Stitching, cut, materials, and finishes are all top-notch.
-When I first tried out the jacket, the quality was apparent, and it looks like a premium jacket.
-The shell is rated 10-D which makes for an incredibly light outer layer.
+When I first tried out the jacket, the quality was apparent, and it looked like a premium jacket.
+The shell is rated 10-D, which makes for an incredibly light outer layer.